Lesson Progress Reporting for SEL Leaders

 A recent upgrade in the reporting database will allow the platform to display data faster.

-The engineering teams were at capacity working on a different program which contributed to the delay in resolving known usability issues with the initial report feature.
-The product team knew the reporting features weren't great but needed to learn more about why.
-During this time I conducted a few research efforts to understand the nature of the pain points and get to the root of addressing the problems.
+The engineering teams were at capacity, working on a different program, which contributed to the delay in resolving known usability issues with the initial report feature.
+The product team knew the reporting features weren't great, but needed to learn more about why.
+During this time, I conducted a few research efforts to understand the nature of the pain points and get to the root of addressing the problems.

-Empathy First: Customer Interviews
+Method 1: Customer Interviews

 I interviewed many stakeholders to learn the needs and known problems with the report.
 This included district SEL leaders, school principals, counselors, client support staff, product managers, engineering, instructional design, implementation scientists, and research.